phamner/open-bar/README.md

 # open-bar
 Open Bar is a cocktail-building web application.
-Users can save their favorite drinks to mongodb database for future reference.
+Users can save their favorite drinks and current ingredients to MongoDB for future reference.
-Pictures, ingredients (dynamically indicate whether the user has them), & instructions are provided on the product page for each drink.
+Pictures, ingredients (which dynamically indicate whether the user has them), & instructions are provided on the product page for each drink.
 Users can filter drinks by 'Random', 'Classic Drinks,' or 'Favorites.'

 This MVP project was designed and built under 72 hours to illustrate the bare-bone concept.
 You can find the [full video demo here](https://www.youtube.com/watch?v=-0-RgB52yoM).